axbjos/geometry_website/README.md

 # Geometry Calculator Web

-The web version of the Geometry Calculator Tool used in SENG3120 & SENG3110
+This is starter code for the web version of the Geometry Calculator used in SENG3120 & SENG3110

-Use this as sample code for related activities.
+Use this as sample code for lab activities when requested.

 ---